 October 24 – November 1, 2018

-Edinburgh, Aberdeen, Inverness, Oban, Glasgow
+Edinburgh, Aberdeen, Inverness, Fort William

 Glamis Castle, in addition to being the childhood home of the Queen Mother, is also the most haunted castle in Scotland–boasting a Grey Lady, a White Lady, and a room in which Earl Beardie played cards with the Devil himself!
 Castle tour is followed by a private luncheon in the 16th-century castle keep.

 Fyvie Castle is believed to have been built by William the Lion in 1211.
 During 1920 renovations, the remains of a woman were found behind a bedroom wall.
 When the remains were buried, there began an ongoing series of “disturbances” in the castle.
 After the Laird had the woman disinterred and returned to her original resting place, the “disturbances” abated.